gsolamon/Solamon-Portfolio-Projects/Project Descriptions PLEASE READ.md

      M. shows clustered scatterplot of popularity vs. speechiness with strong clustering of "comedy" genre with high speechiness and moderate popularity
      N. shows scatterplot of popularity vs. instrumentalness with no noticeable clusters
      O. shows scatterplot of popularity vs. valence with no noticeable clusters.
-  18. Used "for" loop and "df_numerical[col_name].cat.codes" to quantify categorical data fields ('genre', 'key', 'mode', and 'time_signature').
+  18. Used for loop, if statement, and "df_numerical[col_name].cat.codes" to quantify categorical data fields ('genre', 'key', 'mode', and 'time_signature').
   19. Used these quantified categories to create an extended correlation matrix that now measured the effect of categorical variables on numerical variables.
   20. Returned sorted list of strongly negative correlation pairs that were between -1 < r <= -0.4.
   21. Returned sorted list of strongly positive correlation pairs that were between 0.4 <= r < 1.